Registration for Summer 2025 courses will open on the first Monday of February.

 Andaç-Jones, Elif |

-N/A | Summer College Online | Click to read more about SOCI-1001-130 |
+N/A | Summer College 3 | Click to read more about SOCI-1001-130 |

 Required course for Sociology majors and minors.
 Introduction to Sociology is the systematic study of human society, social life, and behavior.
 The purpose of this course is to offer an overview of the major concepts, theories, and methodologies of sociology that will enable you to think sociologically.
 We will examine important issues and institutions of contemporary society, including culture, socialization, stratification, social class, gender, race, ethnicity, education, religion, family, and social movements in order to develop an awareness of the connection between personal experiences and the larger society.
 Some seats are reserved.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||